-Identify commodities that can be leveraged in the near-term.
-Certain categories of spend don't require a finer level of granularity at this stage.
+Identify commodities that can be leveraged in the near term.
+Certain categories of spend don’t require a finer level of granularity at this stage.
 Computer equipment and services, for example, have an easily identifiable supply base where simply consolidating your company’s total demand can generate significant savings.
-You may even be surprised to find redundancy within a single facility’s spend.
-Attacking these opportunities first is important; it allows you to evaluate and organize your team, develop and fine-tune new processes, and build support for future, more comprehensive, activities through the savings generated now.
+Attacking these opportunities first is important; it allows you to evaluate and organize your team, develop and fine-tune new processes, and build support for future, more comprehensive activities through the savings generated now.

 3. Develop and execute a strategy to address near-term opportunities.

 Consolidate spend into fewer suppliers, negotiating overall discounts and improved terms based on total spend levels.
-Be sure to first assess your procurement staff to ensure you have the required skillsets in the right places to execute.
+Be sure to first assess your procurement staff to ensure you have the required skill sets in the right places to execute.
 This is where a center-led purchasing model comes into play.
-It is likely your team will need to reorganize in order to develop and execute robust company-wide strategies in the targeted commodities.
-How this is accomplished can vary.
-Whether the actual purchase order is placed from a central office or the consuming facility, it's imperative that both suppliers and your internal user community clearly understand who owns sourcing responsibility and that you have effective controls in place to ensure conformance.
+It’s likely your team will need to reorganize in order to develop and execute robust company-wide strategies in the targeted commodities.
+This is accomplished in various ways.
+Whether the actual purchase order is placed from a central office or the consuming facility, it’s imperative that both suppliers and your internal user community clearly understand who owns sourcing responsibility and that you have effective controls in place to ensure conformance.

 4. Track and share your results - and then dig deeper.

 The steps described above are a great start and set the course for future success.
-Track and communicate your results to generate support for the next level of work: You’ll need to harmonize your data to achieve more detailed visibility that will enable comprehensive supply chain strategies on subsequent spend categories.
+Track and communicate your results to generate support for the next level of work.
+You may need to harmonize your data to achieve more detailed visibility and enable comprehensive supply chain strategies on subsequent spend categories.
 Systematically identifying and organizing your spend and developing lean processes to communicate, implement, and ensure compliance across your organization will guarantee ongoing benefits that a one-time data collection project just can’t deliver.

-There are several levels of attack available to you here, from developing simple category classifications, to taking a deep dive using data analytics, to developing a program to standardize purchases across the company.
-While the basic principles can be applied across the board, there's no one cookie-cutter solution that applies to every business — each organization has to set its own priorities based on available resources and the anticipated benefits.
+There are several levels of attack available to you here, from developing simple category classifications to taking a deeper dive using data analytics, or even developing a program to standardize purchases across the company.
+While the basic principles can be applied across the board, there’s no one cookie-cutter solution suitable to every business — each organization has to set its own priorities based on available resources and the anticipated benefits.

 5. Fine-tune the process and expand the scope.